scala/scala3/docs/docs/reference/metaprogramming/inline.md

 it happens in the frontend instead of in the backend, and it also applies to recursive methods.

-To cross compile between both Dotty and Scalac, we introduce a new `@forceInline` annotation which is equivalent to the new `inline` modifier.
-Note that Scala 2 ignores the `@forceInline` annotation, so one must use both annotations to guarantee inlining for Dotty and at the same time hint inlining for Scala 2 (i.e. `@forceInline @inline`).
+To cross compile between both Scala 3 and Scala 2, we introduce a new `@forceInline` annotation which is equivalent to the new `inline` modifier.
+Note that Scala 2 ignores the `@forceInline` annotation, so one must use both annotations to guarantee inlining for Scala 3 and at the same time hint inlining for Scala 2 (i.e. `@forceInline @inline`).

 <!--- (Commented out since the docs and implementation differ)